tettusud/merge-jsons-webpack-plugin/README.md

 | encoding      	| Optional, encoding to be used default is utf-8	|       |
 | globOptions      	| Optional, [glob options](https://github.com/isaacs/node-glob#options) to change pattern matching behavior	|       |
 | debug             | if true ,logs will be enabled, by default debug is false |

+3. **Run time files**

+   Files generated at run time can also be specified as input to the pattern.The plugin will lookup in the compilation.assets of webpack and try to load it for processing.

 ## Change Logs

 | Version      	    | Changes                           |